MyCodingSucks/MyCodingSucks.github.io/_posts/2021-06-06-Using-Router-in-Dormitory.md

 tags: router asuswrt-merlin
 ---

-Well, actually I don't want too many people in my university to know this, so I decided writing this blog in English and not to mention the name of my school clearly here.
+Well, actually I don't want too many people in my university know this, so I decided writing this blog in English and not to mention the name of my school clearly here.
 You can find the name in the blog, if it isn't your school, hopefully, the part of cross compiling can help you.

 ---